I have some bad news for you: Your target audience is hurting your business.

 Let me give you one last example:

-If we were to create a “customer profile” for the people we think would buy ClearBrand’s products, like everyone suggests, it would be male business owners who know about StoryBrand and bring in more than $1 million in revenue, but less than $20 million.
+If we were to create a “customer profile” for the people we think would buy ClearBrand’s products, like everyone suggests, it would be male business owners who know about the power of story and bring in more than $1 million in revenue, but less than $20 million.

 However, experience and sales have showed us just how wrong we would have been.

-In reality, we have worked with just as many women as men, people who’ve never heard of StoryBrand, startups, companies that bring in over $20 million in annual revenue and companies under $500,000 in annual revenue.
+In reality, we have worked with both women and men, people who’ve never cared too much about story… Startups, companies that bring in over $20 million in annual revenue, and companies under $500,000 in annual revenue.

 What do they all have in common?

-When you home in on what your customer wants and the problem they’re experiencing, you connect with them in a much more specific way.
+When you hone in on what your customer wants and the problem they’re experiencing, you connect with them in a much more specific way.

 Rather than trying to appeal to their demographic, you connect with what they’re going through.
 You build empathy and authority.